lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

                     (genserver-opts)))
 ```

-As promised above, instead of arcane data structures, we have very clearly
+As we promised earlier, instead of arcane data structures, we have very clearly
 defined the variables which are being used as the ``gen_server:start``
 arguments.
 The source code for this tutorial defines those at the top
 of the ``tut01-server`` module: [^genserver-args]